Understanding Morgan Stanley's Unusual Options Activity | Benzinga

 Understanding Morgan Stanley's Unusual Options Activity

-On Wednesday, shares of Morgan Stanley (NYSE:MS) saw unusual options activity.
-After the option alert, the stock price moved down to $96.18.
+Shares of Morgan Stanley (NYSE:MS) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $97.77.

 - Sentiment: BEARISH